 6. Make Sure Your Site is Responsive (and Fast)

 A responsive website is one that can easily detect which device your visitor is using to view your website, and then automatically adjusts the layout to fit the dimensions of that device.
 Given that the majority of users today will view your website on a smartphone, tablet, or other mobile device, your website must be designed to give them the best experience so they can find the great content they need without having to pinch and scroll their way through the pages.
-Fortunately, many website builders, such as WordPress, Squarespace, Weebly, and more are optimised to help you build a fast and responsive website without a lot of technical know-how on your part.
+Fortunately, many website builders, such as WordPress, Squarespace, Weebly, and more are optimized to help you build a fast and responsive website without a lot of technical know-how on your part.
 However, it’s still critical to know how your site performs across a range of devices, not just desktops.

 Once your fast, responsive, and content-rich website is built, how can you use the data you gain to drive better business results?